liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

     }

-Your Event Listing portlet's `addEvent`, `updateEvent`, and `deleteEvent` methods now call the appropriate methods of `EventLocalServiceUtil`.
-The getter methods of Liferay's `ParamUtil` class such as `getLong` and `getString` return default values like `0` or `""` if the specified request parameter is not available from the portlet request.
+The Event Listing portlet's `addEvent`, `updateEvent`, and `deleteEvent` methods now call the appropriate methods from `EventLocalServiceUtil`.
+Liferay's `ParamUtil` getter methods such as `getLong` and `getString` return default values like `0` or `""` if the specified request parameter is not available from the portlet request.
 When adding a new event, for example, no event ID is available so `ParamUtil.getLong("request", "eventId")` returns `0`.
 The Event portlet's `addEvent` method calls `EventLocalServiceUtil`'s `addEvent` method.
-The event ID for the new event is generated at the service layer in the `addEvent` method that we added to the `EventLocalServiceImpl` class.
-The `EventLocalServiceUtil` generated for us by Service Builder contains various CRUD methods including the following:
+The event ID for the new event is generated at the service layer in the `addEvent` method that you added to the `EventLocalServiceImpl` class.
+The `EventLocalServiceUtil` generated for us by Service Builder contains various CRUD methods:

 - `createEvent`
 - `addEvent`